Intercalated Degree in International Health BSc

 Research/ Fieldwork Project

-‘The benefits of this course include being able to travel and conduct research abroad and also integrate into a different university for a year.
-The course has students from lots of different medical schools, we also had a vet in our year, and it allows you to make new friends easily.’Georgia Murphy, BSc International Health, 2013-14
+The benefits of this course include being able to travel and conduct primary research abroad and also integrate into a different university for a year.
+The course has students from lots of different medical schools, as well as students from dental and veterinary schools, and it allows you to make new friends easily.

 The list shown below represents typical modules/components studied and may change from time to time.
-Read more in our Terms and conditions.
+Read more in our terms and conditions.

 For more information and a full list of typical modules available on this course, please read Intercalated Degree in International Health BSc in the course catalogue

 |Health Policy and Development||20|

 |Maternal, Reproductive and Child Health Module||10|

 |Global Patterns of Non-Communicable Diseases||10|

 |Health Systems in Low and Middle Income Countries||20|

 Learning and teaching

 Teaching is delivered in lectures, group work, seminars and tutorials.
 One to one meetings with project supervisors will support you in developing your ideas for Project A.

 You will have full access the University of Leeds libraries, which include group study areas and spaces for private study.
 Much of the course material is provided through the Virtual Learning Environment, which can be accessed remotely, as well as on site.
 IT facilities have recently been updated and lecturers have access to high quality audio-visual equipment.
 Student support services are available through the course of study via the University's Student Services Centre.